turbopape/postagga/README.md

 ```

 Putting the keyword **:get-value** in a **state** tells the parser to grab the word having
-led to this state and to put in the yielded parse map, assigning it to a key representing
+led to this state, put in the yielded parse map, and finally assign it to a key representing
 the **step** in which that state was in.
 Confusing, isn't it? :confused:

 You'll get it with an example.